MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 This example shows an implementation of the producer consumer pattern.

-There is one consumer (written in Java) and three producers (one written in Java, two written in C).
+There is one consumer (written in Java) and four producers (two written in Java, two written in C).

 Data is exchanged via a shared in-memory database using the Shielded Plug API.